A Mother's Prayer for Her Daughter

 A Mother's Prayer

-A Mothers Prayer is a true story about my teenage daughter who was naively exploring life.
-As her mother, I was very concerned about the choices she was making.
+This is a true story about my teenage daughter exploring life.
+I was very concerned about the choices she was making.

-The power of prayer is clearly revealed through a very specific answer to my urgent prayers for my daughter.
-Join me as I tell you the marvels and mysteries of a God who is so genuinely loving and kind.
-He targeted my prayer and answered so dead on that it blows me away.
-I can hardly fathom a love like this - Yet He lavishly poured it all over me with this answer and revelation.
+In this writing, you will witness the power of prayer clearly seen in a very specific answer to my urgent prayers for my daughter.
+Join me as I tell you the marvels and mysteries of a God who is so personal, loving and kind.
+He targeted my prayer and answered it dead-on.
+The impact still blows me away.
+It is hard to wrap my head around his love.
+Yet, he lavishly poured it all over me with this revelation.

 My Baby Girl